Fortyseven/Notebook/README.md

 ## Windows
 ### General
 * <a href="http://bluemars.org/clipx/">ClipX</a> - Can't live without this clipboard history manager.
 Juggle multiple items on the Windows clipboard, instead of just one.
 Nearly flawless.
-* <a href="http://www.voidtools.com/">Everything</a> - Extremely fast local file searching for Windows.
+* <a href="http://www.voidtools.com/">Everything</a> - Extremely fast, local file searching for Windows.
 * <a href="https://obsproject.com/">Open Broadcaster</a> - Your first and last stop for desktop streaming and local video capture.
 * <a href="http://blog.bahraniapps.com/gifcam/">GifCam</a> - Hands down the best GIF capture tool available.
 Light, and trivial to use once you figure out the UI.
 * <a href="http://quassel-irc.org/">Quassel</a> - Always be on IRC.
 Even when you're not.